Beppu is a famous onsen city located in the South of Japan. What is it like to live in Beppu, Japan?

 Transportation

-If you’re a student, you can get a yearly bus pass, which offers a 75% discount in April or October.
+You can get a yearly bus pass if you’re a student, which offers a 75% discount in April or October.
 There are triple tickets, which cost ¥1,000.

 Other Cost

-If you’re a university student and would like to make international acquaintances, you’ll find it won’t be too difficult by joining different activities, especially the ones connected to university life.
+If you’re a university student and want to make international acquaintances, you’ll find it won’t be too difficult to join different activities, especially those connected to university life.

-However, I think to make longer-lasting Japanese friends, you might need to put a bit more effort into joining local activities and understanding their culture.
+However, I think to make longer-lasting Japanese friends.
+You might need to put more effort into joining local activities and understanding their culture.

 Many Japanese people are a bit shy (or insecure) when it comes to speaking to foreigners, so taking the first step is of consequence!